Okaythis/OkayAndroidDemo/README.md

   http://localhost:4000/auth?userExternalId=xUdKijgIHFnhyi+d7pnabHS8gjHLy/qqkXtOYZkKrpo=
 ```

-If this request was handled successfully, Okay server will send a push notication to the mobile app, that will display the authorization screen, allowing the user to **OK** the transaction or probally decline the request.
+If this request was handled successfully, Okay server will send a push notication to the mobile app, that will display the authorization screen, allowing the user to **OK** the transaction or probably decline the request.
 You will see a screen like the one below.

 <img src="https://github.com/Okaythis/OkayNodeJs/blob/master/app/public/images/auth-screen.png" alt="Authorization Screen" width="400" />